rhaslund/labguides/vbr-9.5u3/module-02/content.md

 9. [] Specify the credentials of the user account with administrator privileges for connecting to VEEAM-ESX (root | Pa$$w0rd).
 Click the **Next** button.
 10. [] Click the **Finish** button.
 11. [] It will take some time for the infrastructure to be analyzed.
 Expand the newly added **VEEAM-ESX** host.
 > Note: It may take one to two minutes before it is possible to expand the VEEAM-ESX host.
-Disregard any kind of errors and/or warnings you may see in the Veeam ONE Monitor dashboard interface at this stage.
+Disregard any errors or warnings you may see in the Veeam ONE Monitor dashboard interface at this stage.

 12. [] Expand **Resources**.
 13. [] Expand **Production** to view the VMs included in the course infrastructure.